-Plyometrics is a form of exercise that uses powerful, rapid movements to help increase a person’s speed and power.
+Plyometrics is a form of exercise that uses powerful, rapid movements to help increase speed, power, and strength.

 Although people may associate plyometrics training with sports-specific athletic performance, nearly anyone can use plyometrics as a form of exercise to help improve their overall strength and power.